-Tampa Bay Psychology Associates is a private practice located in the heart of Tampa Bay Florida specializing in both therapy and psychological testing.
+Tampa Bay Psychology Associates is a private practice specializing in therapy and psychological testing.

 “Psychology should be just as concerned with building strength as with repairing damages” – Martin Seligman